How Long Does a Home Inspection Take?

 What Happens After a Home Inspection?

 Besides wondering “How long does an average home inspection take,”– many ask about what to do with the results of the report.

 - – Mandatory Repairs: Code violations and other kinds of issues must be repaired by the homeowner.

 - – Requesting Repairs: Issues with the roof or other systems may not be required, but you can request them from the homeowner.

 - – Doing it Yourself: While it’s great when a homeowner fixes problems found in the inspection, they are often doing this quickly and sometimes cheaply.
 If you want to make sure the job is done according to your standards, it’s possible to obtain something called a repair credit.

 Contact the BrickKicker for a Home Inspection

-The experts at The BrickKicker are trained to conduct efficient and thorough residential home inspections across the United States.
+The experts at The BrickKicker are trained to conduct efficient and thorough residential home inspections and seller inspections across the United States.
 If you’re still wondering, “How long does an average home inspection take for large homes,” or “How long does an inspection take for commercial buildings,”– contact us today!